hiro-iseri/fmpict/doc/user_guide.md

 Windows, MaxOS X

-## Run fmpict
+## Run FMPict

 When the following command is executed, FMPict generates a testcase by FreeMind file and output it to standard output.

 `fmpict [filepath of FreeMind file]`

-When the following command is executed, fmpict generates test condition and saves as "testcondition.txt".
+When the following command is executed, FMPict generates test condition and saves as "testcondition.txt".

 `fmpict [filepath of FreeMind file] -s -g -p testcondition.txt`